 In section C.1 sentence 1, the Code recommends the determination of specific objectives for the composition of the Supervisory Board, and the preparation of a profile of skills and expertise for the full Board.
-According to section C.1 sentence 3, proposals by the Supervisory Board to the General Meeting of Shareholders are to take such objectives into account while simultaneously aiming to fulfil the overall profile of required skills and expertise of the full Board.
-Section C.1 sentence 4 recommends publishing the implementation status in the Corporate Governance Statement.
-BayWa AG will not formulate a specific objective or prepare a profile of skills and expertise for the entire Board.
+According to section C.1 sentence 4, proposals by the Supervisory Board to the General Meeting of Shareholders are to take such objectives into account while simultaneously aiming to fulfil the overall profile of required skills and expertise of the full Board.
+Section C.1 sentence 5 recommends publishing the implementation status in the form of a qualification matrix in the Corporate Governance Statement.
+BayWa AG refrains from setting specific targets and drawing up a competence profile with a qualification matrix for the entire board.
 At BayWa AG, we believe that the professional qualification of the candidates for the Supervisory Board they have gained through experience is an essential criterion for accepting a seat on the Supervisory Board and thus for the composition of the Supervisory Board overall.

 3 Recommendation C.2